-CapitaLand's EMS is a key tool in managing CMT's environmental footprint across its entire portfolio.
-This EMS, together with CapitaLand's Occupational, Health and Safety Management System (OHSMS) are integrated as CapitaLand's EHSMS.
-CapitaLand's EHSMS is audited by a third-party accredited certification body to ISO 14001 and OHSAS 18001 standards.
-ISO 14001 and OHSAS 18001 are internationally recognised standards for the environmental management of businesses and occupational health and safety management of businesses respectively
+CapitaLand's Environmental Management System (EMS) is a key tool in managing CMT's environmental footprint across its entire portfolio.
+The EMS, together with CapitaLand's Occupational Health and Safety Management System (OHSMS) are integrated as CapitaLand's Environmental, Health and Safety Management System (EHSMS) that complies with ISO 14001 and OHSAS 18001 standards.
+ISO 14001 and OHSAS 18001 are internationally recognised standards for the environmental management of businesses and occupational health and safety management of businesses respectively.

 Environmental, Health and Safety Policy

 CMT is committed to protecting the environment and upholding the occupational health and safety (OHS) of everyone in the workplace, and will: